wesbos/es6-articles/42 - ESLint Plugins.md

-One really cool thing about ESLint is that there is a fantastic community that has built great plugins for ESLint, and if you take a look at [his awesome ESLint GitHub repo](https://github.com/dustinspecker/awesome-eslint), you'll see that there is a listing of all kinds of different plugins that you can use depending on what type of JavaScript that you write every single day.
+One really cool thing about ESLint is that there is a fantastic community that has built great plugins for ESLint, and if you take a look at [this awesome ESLint GitHub repo](https://github.com/dustinspecker/awesome-eslint), you'll see that there is a listing of all kinds of different plugins that you can use depending on what type of JavaScript that you write every single day.

 Whether you're writing Angular or Backbone, or you need to specifically lint your Jasmine docs, every time you write stuff that is for a different framework, you can have a little bit of difference in your style rules.
 Chances are that someone has already built some sort of linting plugin for that specific framework.